 July 2020 - Fight For Our Lives is proud to advocate for the Black Lives Matter movement.
 The event featured Katrina Otuonye, Nia Dickens, Kamari Bright, Ebo Barton, and youth speaker Jaliyah Putney of Rainier Scholars.
 Our nonprofit beneficiaries were TransWomen of Color Collective, Rainier Scholars, and Black Lives Matter Seattle-King County.

 October 2020 - Fight For Our Lives returned in solidarity of worker rights.
 Our event was hosted by writer and union organizer Alex Gallo-Brown.
 Readers included J.M.
 Wong, Dujie Tahat, Gina Myers, and Paul Hlava Cabello.
 Our event benefited Unite Here's Relief Fund, The National Domestic Workers Alliance, Leaders of the Washington State League of United Latin American Citizens, and Firelands | Workers United.

-Fight For Our Lives co-founder Ruth Joffre led a community conversation with local literary talent.
-We’re thankful to writers Laura Da', Frances Lee, Juan Carlos Reyes, Kristen Millares Young, and political activist Sherae Lascelles for an incredible community gathering (virtually, of course).
+October 2020 - Hosted by Fight for Our Lives co-founder Ruth Joffre, we're thankful to writers Laura Da', Frances Lee, Juan Carlos Reyes, Kristen Millares Young, and political activist Sherae Lascelles for an incredible community conversation.